 The compressor rotation speed is controlled according to the load requirement.
-Before compressor startup, the outdoor units first estimate the indoor unit load requirement according to the nominal capacity of indoor units currently running, and then correct for ambient temperature.
+Before compressor startup, the outdoor unit first estimates the indoor unit load requirement according to the nominal capacity of indoor units currently running, and then correct for ambient temperature.
 The compressors then start up according to the corrected load requirement.